 The main means of transport for short distances are scooters.
 If you don't own a scooter you mainly move around by taking a tuk tuk.
 Tuk tuks are kind of auto rikshaws - a vehicle composed of a motorcycle and a trailer.
 The driver sits in the front and the passenger back in the trailer.

 In our street there is a daily morning market and night market.
 During lunch time you can also find some stalls where home-made dishes in small packages are sold.
 Here you can see the night market, where we buy fresh ingredients for our dinner every day.
 The range of seasonal food varies each day - the Lao market traders sell whatever their farms and gardens provide at the time.

 What you might consider to be a garage is in fact a shop :)

 These shops can often be found along streets - so also along our street.
 They sell a varied range of products, mainly non-perishable foods, and are open until late at night.
 Instead of a fourth wall there are shutters, which come down at night.
 The shop-keepers also live in their shops, somewhere in the back.

 Alyssa and Jessica didn’t want to climb up the tree.
 But they also didn’t have the right tools.
 That’s why they just took a very long stick and taped a knife to its tip.

 Souk and Donekeo are the two English teachers at Ban Phang Heng secondary school Laura works with.
 Laura helps them to enhance their English skills and their teaching methods.
 Together with Tanja she also offers different activities for the students like an English conversation club .

-Besides preparing and holding lessons together with her tandem teachers Mit and Noy, Alyssa teaches English to them and two more adult students at Ban Sikeud primary school.
-During activity time she sings and plays with the primary students using the English language in a playful context.
+Besides preparing and holding lessons together with her tandem-teachers Ms Mit and Ms Noy, Alyssa teaches English to them and two more adult students at Ban Sikeud primary school.
+During “Activity Time” she sings and plays with the primary pupils using the English language in a playful context.